sdv-dev/RDT/README.md

 transformer = DTTransformer(column_metadata)
 transformed_data = transformer.fit_transform(column.to_frame())
 ```

+`transformer_data` (pandas.DataFrame) is the transformed data after fit and transform
+he column with the `DTTransformer`.

 If you want to reverse the transformation and get the original data back, you can run the
 following command.